amplify-education/asiaq_test/README.md

 extra_disk option, similar to extra_space its available in both `disco_aws.py provision ...` as well as [pipeline definition](#provisioning-a-pipeline).

 After instance boots the volume needs to be formatted and mounted.

-To persist volume across reboots you must create a snapshot on shutdown.
+Unlike extra_space, extra_disk option when combined with snapshoting on shutdown will persist across reboot.
+Making it a more flexible option, rendering root volume resizing redundant and obsolete.

 #### EBS Snapshots